 Carry all that gear on your shoulders, or wheel it all the way?
 Depending on your position, and your preference, the answer varies.
 Maybe an outfielder can lug around their gear, but if you’re a catcher, you’ll carry a lot more weight than other team members, so invest in a sturdy set of wheels.
 In fact, you can specifically look for over-sized catcher’s equipment bags.
 Top options have metal runners along the length of the bottom of the bag for structural support, plastic wheel plates to defend against bag tears, and enough pockets for all that extra gear.

 As styles go, the bat pack is the new kid on the block.
 Designed like a school backpack, it might suit a youth player because, to them, it will feel natural.
 Even for older players, this pack is a good option because it distributes weight more evenly than other bags.
 It’s built differently, relegating bats to the mesh sleeves on the sides.
 Although that may limit your bat-carrying capacity, it frees up the center compartment for your helmet, gloves and other gear.
 This versatility, and the wide range of options for all ages and skill levels, makes the bat pack one of the most popular choices on the market today.

 Choose packs with reinforced bat sleeves and a sturdy, easy-clean bottom to protect against tears and dirt.
 Check for padding in the straps and a wide back plate to distribute weight adequately.
 And of course, look for added pockets!
 Luckily, bat packs often include pockets for cell phones, wallets, sunglasses, and sometimes laptops.
 You can even protect yourself from shoe-stink with ventilated cleat pockets.

 Pro Tip: Spend a little more and choose a bag that may last for multiple seasons.

-Pro Tip: Just because equipment is PINK does not mean it is for Girls Softball.
+Pro Tip: Just because the equipment is PINK does not mean it is for Girls Softball.

 Glove (with proper two-handed catch)